Is California A No-Fault State For Car Accidents?

 When you get into an accident, one of the first few things you need to seriously consider is filing a compensation claim.
 But since states have different laws governing these claims, it makes the most sense to learn more about these statutes.
 States are either at-fault or no-fault states.

 Regardless of being a no-fault or at-fault state, one of the most common road accidents involves truck drivers.
 And since these drivers often drive long distances, they follow regulations set by the Federal Motor Carrier Safety Administration (FMCSA) and the state where they belong to.
 San Francisco, California is one of the busiest cities.
 As such, it’s almost a given that road mishaps can easily happen.
-Here are the things you should know after an Orange County trucking accident
+Here are the things you should know after an Orange County trucking accident:

 Is California a no-fault state?